BobTheBot988/presentazione_blockchain/main.typ

 So Solidity exploit this behavior to defines interfaces.
 So ERC-20 can be viewed as an Interface.
 #focus-slide("Design of the standard ERC-20")
+#figure(
-#image("assets/token.png", width: auto)
+  image("assets/token.png", width: auto)
+)

+#speaker-note[
-#speaker-note[A Model Driven Architecture approach provides a structured method for designing blockchain smart contracts.
-Using UML diagrams—such as Class and State Machine diagrams—developers can model both the structure and behavioral logic of smart contracts across multiple abstraction layers, improving clarity, analysis, and maintainability.]
+  + A Model Driven Architecture approach provides a structured method for designing blockchain smart contracts.
+Using UML diagrams—such as Class and State Machine diagrams—developers can model both the structure and behavioral logic of smart contracts across multiple abstraction layers, improving clarity, analysis, and maintainability.
+  + In this UML we have the ERC20 seen as an Interface and SapiCoin is a Class that implementes the methods.
+  + ]

 // 1.
 UML
 // 2. metodi da implementare e perché il sistema di approval è comodo